 The OES program uses the BLS Employment Cost Index (ECI) to adjust survey data from prior panels before combining them with the current panel’s data.
 The wage updating procedure adjusts each detailed occupation’s wage rate, as measured in the earlier panel, according to the average movement of its broader occupational division.

 Imputation.
 Some establishments do not respond for a given panel.
 For most employers, a “nearest neighbor” hot deck imputation procedure is used to impute missing occupational employment totals.
 A variant of mean imputation is used to impute missing wage distributions.
 In some cases, data for nonrespondents are available from earlier panels.
 In those cases, the older data may be used and aged to represent the current reference period.

 The OES sample has been reduced in recent survey panels.
-The November 2017 and May 2018 OES survey panels each had a sample of approximately 186,000 establishments.
-The May 2017 panel sample consisted of approximately 195,000 establishments, and the November 2016, May 2016, and November 2015 survey panels each consisted of approximately 200,000 establishments.
+The May 2019 OES survey panel had a sample of approximately 183,000 establishments.
+The November 2017, May 2018, and November 2018 survey panels each had a sample of approximately 186,000 establishments.
+The May 2017 panel sample consisted of approximately 195,000 establishments, and the November 2016 panel sample consisted of approximately 202,000 establishments.